Skip to main content

 Discussing the List with the Library

-When library_discusion (Configuration > Leganto > Features > Leganto Features) is set to list/citation/all, you can write messages to the library/list owners and read their replies from either the list level, item level, or both.
+When library_discusion (Configuration > Leganto > Features > Leganto Features) is set to list/citation/all, instructors can write messages to the library/list owners and read their replies from either the list level, item level, or both.
 The Discuss with library icon clipboard_e717af2c30574b7dff87b692031855389.png includes a number count of how many new messages there are in the discussion.
 Messages that you enter in the Library discussion pane create alerts for librarians in Alma, and you can view their responses in this pane.

 Submitting Digitization/Copyright Clearance Requests to the Library

-When a list is associated with a course, and when assign_to, instructor_copyright_clearance, or instructor_digitization_request (Configuration > Leganto > List Management > Copyright Settings) are enabled by your institution, you can initiate digitization and/or copyright clearance requests for the items on the list.
+When a list is associated with a course, and when assign_to, instructor_copyright_clearance, or instructor_digitization_request (Configuration > Leganto > List Management > Copyright Settings) are enabled by your institution, users can initiate digitization and/or copyright clearance requests for the items on the list.

 A digitization request asks the library to make copies of specific pages and/or chapters.